Del-S/WearFingerprint/README.md

 - Tile floor map.
 - Database of fingerprints.
 - Scanning for new fingerprints.
+- Fingerprint scanner for Wear part.
+- Passing scanner data between Mobile and Wear part.

 ### Next features

+- Save fingerprints on the server.
+- Display fingerprint in specific location.
-- Fingerprint scanner for Wear part.
+- Text for the thesis.
-- Passinf scanner data between Mobile and Wear part.
+- Floor, building and scan time changes.

 ### Postponed features